 Refuel Cafe ASB Leisure Centre, Western Hills Drive, Kensington, Ph (09) 437 3560

 Single fare adult $3.00

-Super Gold Card users are free between 9am - 3pm, after 6.30pm until the service finishes, weekends and public holidays.
+The bus is free for Super Gold Card users between 9am - 3pm, after 6.30pm until the service finishes, weekends and public holidays.

 Single fare child $2.00